apache/arrow-cookbook/python/source/flight.rst

     t = threading.Thread(target=server.serve)
     t.start()

-Finally, we can use the middle on the client.
-When we make a call with our Flight client within an OpenTelemetry span, our client middleware will create a child span for the client-side flight call and then propagate the span context to the server.
-Our server middleware will pick up that context and create another child span.
+Finally, we can use the middleware on the client.
+When we make a call with our client within an OpenTelemetry span, our client middleware will create a child span for the client-side Flight call and then propagate the span context to the server.
+Our server middleware will pick up that trace context and create another child span.

 .. testcode::